Adaptation Approaches for Nearest Neighbor Language Models: Introduction

 Natural Language Processing (NLP) has observed large performance improvements with recent advancements in neural Language Models (LMs).
 These models have enabled learning rich, semantic text representations \cite{mikolov2010recurrent,bengio2000neural} that have facilitated a wide range of downstream language tasks \cite{radford2018improving, radford2019language}.
 For the task of next-word prediction, parametric LMs utilize the rich contextual text representations as input to a classifier (output layer), which produces a distribution over the possible next words.

 In contrast to parametric LMs, \textit{k}-Nearest Neighbor LMs ($\kNNLM$s) are semi-parametric models that maintain an external memory (i.e. \textbf{datastore}) \cite{khandelwal2019generalization}.
 This datastore is composed of key-value pairs, where the keys are contextual embeddings created from passing text data through an LM, and the values are the respective next-word labels.
-The datastore can be used to retrieve k-nearest neighbors for the current context.
-The retrieved values induce a probability distribution over the next-word, which is combined with the LM probabilities.
+The datastore can be used to retrieve \textit{k}-nearest neighbors for the current context.
+The retrieved values induce a probability distribution over the next word, which is combined with the LM probabilities.

-This mixture has produced impressive gains over purely parametric LMs and has been shown to generate even larger improvements as the scale of the datastore has increased \cite{khandelwal2019generalization, yogatama2021adaptive, he2021efficient}.
-While the dependency on a large-scale datastore is easy to satisfy when developing general-purpose pretrained models, it can be a challenge for developing models on specialized domains with limited data.
+This mixture of probabilities has produced impressive gains over probabilities obtained from purely parametric LMs and has been shown to generate even larger improvements with the increase in the scale of the datastore \cite{khandelwal2019generalization, yogatama2021adaptive, he2021efficient}.
+While the dependency on a large-scale datastore is easy to satisfy when developing general-purpose pretrained models, it is challenging to develop effective $\kNNLM$s when it comes to specialized domains.
+This is due to the scarcity of domain-specific data, limiting the size of the corresponding datastore.

 We posit that large, general-purpose datastores, referred to as the \textbf{pretraining datastore}, contain a significant amount of relevant information which can still be applied to specialized domains.
-This information can be leveraged through nearest-neighbor retrieval, and should prove especially useful in situations where there is an insufficient amount of domain-specific data to generate a standalone datastore.
+This information can be leveraged through nearest-neighbor retrieval and should prove especially useful in situations where there is an insufficient amount of domain-specific data to generate an effective standalone datastore.